zen-xu/ghostty/README.md

 This will build a binary for the currently running system (if supported).
-**Note: macOS does not result in a runnable binary with this command.** macOS builds produce a library (`libghostty.a`) that is used by the Xcode project in the `macos` directory to produce the finally `Ghostty.app`.
+**Note: macOS does not result in a runnable binary with this command.** macOS builds produce a library (`libghostty.a`) that is used by the Xcode project in the `macos` directory to produce the final `Ghostty.app`.

 On Linux or macOS, you can use `zig build -Dapp-runtime=glfw run` for a quick GLFW-based app for a faster development cycle while developing core